nuthanc/head-first-design-patterns/src/mylearnings/strategy_1/README.md

 #### Spec would keep changing

-* Spec will keep changing and he needs to Override everytime that happens
+* Spec will keep changing and he needs to Override every time that happens
 * So he removes fly and quack from `Duck Superclass` and add Flyable and Quackable `interfaces`
 * This way only Ducks that fly and those that quack implement that interface